Maria Kirilenko: 2011: Steady ranking

 She competed at the Hong Kong Tennis Classic and won the Gold Group Championship with her compatriots Vera Zvonareva and Yevgeny Kafelnikov.
 At the Australian Open, she failed to defend her quarterfinal points by being knocked out in the second round.
 However, in the doubles competition, she reached the final, partnered with Victoria Azarenka, but lost to Pennetta and Dulko.
 She then fell early in the Pattaya Open and Dubai Tennis Championships.
-She then reached the third round of both BNP Paribas Open and Sony Ericsson Open losing to Agnieszka Radwańska on both occasions.
-She then suffered three losses in a row in the second round of Family Circle Cup, and the first rounds of Mutua Madrid Open and Internazionali BNL d'Italia.
+She then reached the third round of both Indian Wells Open and Miami Open losing to Agnieszka Radwańska on both occasions.
+She then suffered three losses in a row in the second round of Family Circle Cup, and the first rounds of Madrid Open and Italian Open.
 However, she won doubles at the Mutua Madrid Open with Victoria Azarenka.
 At the French Open, she reached the fourth round losing to Andrea Petkovic in three sets.

-She then fell in the first round of UNICEF Open to Kimiko Date-Krumm, However, she rebounded by reaching the third round of the Wimbledon Championships, eventually being stopped by the seventh-seeded Serena Williams.
-She then failed to win back-to-back matches falling in the second rounds of Bank of the West Classic, Mercury Insurance Open, first round of Rogers Cup, and the second rounds of Western & Southern Open and Bank of the West Classic.
+She then fell in the first round of Rosmalen Open to Kimiko Date-Krumm, However, she rebounded by reaching the third round of the Wimbledon Championships, eventually being stopped by the seventh-seeded Serena Williams.
+She then failed to win back-to-back matches falling in the second rounds of Stanford Classic, Southern California Open, first round of Rogers Cup, and the second rounds of Western & Southern Open.
 She then rebounded at the US Open, losing to eventual champion Samantha Stosur 2–6, 7–615–17, 3–6 in the fourth round.
 The second set tie-break score of 15–17 was the longest in any major in the history of women's tennis.

-She reached her first semifinal of the year at the Guangzhou International Women's Open, losing to Chanelle Scheepers 5–7, 7–5, 4–6.
+She reached her first semifinal of the year at the Guangzhou International Open, losing to Chanelle Scheepers 5–7, 7–5, 4–6.
 She then played at the Pan Pacific Open and the China Open, where she defeated Samantha Stosur in three sets in both occasions in the second round; she also fell in the quarterfinals on both events losing to Vera Zvonareva and Monica Niculescu, respectively.
-She played her last tournament of the year at the BGL Luxembourg Open, where she had to withdraw in the second round due to an ankle injury.
+She played her last tournament of the year at the Luxembourg Open, where she had to withdraw in the second round due to an ankle injury.